 But overall Coun Bateson said the blueprints represented "very exciting times" for the Infirmary area.

-Albert Branscombe, chairman of Blackburn Local History Society, added: "A lot of us will feel a pang of regret that something that has been here for 150 years, and was built with public money, is going to disappear.
+Albert Branscombe, chairman of Blackburn Local History Society, added: "A lot of us will feel a pang of regret that something that has been here for 150 years, and was built with public money, is

 "We accept the fact that a lot of buildings cannot be preserved and a hospital is perhaps not really suitable for conversion.